mjmeilahn/react-projects/README.md

 1. Basics (React 17+) - Exploring basic functional Components.
 Importing components, passing props, dynamic classNames.
 No look at state management yet, purely static components.

 2. Reactive State Management - Local Component State Communication from Child to Parent.
 Two-Way Binding.
 Difference between individual vs. multiple set-state functions, conditional filtering of arrays and components.
-Basic intro to Hooks with "useState" and how components can become Functional with Hooks.
+Basic intro to Hooks with "useState" and how Functional components use Hooks.

 3. Styling - In depth look at Global CSS, Styled Components and CSS Modules.
 Exploring Pros & Cons of each and how reactive JS utilizes these approaches.